alexdphan/RustOpenAi/README.md

 5. Type "Cargo Run"

-6. Ask any question and have fun :D
+6. Ask any questions and have fun :D